luxnonbinarycode/pastprojects2023/README.md

 B. FINAL PROJECT FOLDER MASHAYLA KENDRICK - This is my final project for Advanced Web Design in which I did a website for a local theater.
 I did not do anything with the website beyond submitting it for my final.
 I reused aspects from an existing website to recreate the website for my assignment.
 The link to the existing website is https://www.rylander.org/.

+Capstone - MaShayla Kendrick, Sahil Patel, and Feifei Xie:

+These are the files included in the Project Handoff for my Capstone project.
+I was the frontend developer, Sahil Patel, a classmate, was the backend developer, and Feifei Xie did more support work for the frontend and backend.
+Please unzip and follow the setup instructions for use of this AI plant care assistant, Verdure AI.

-© 2024 MaShayla Kendrick.
+© 2025 MaShayla Kendrick.
 All rights reserved.

 Unauthorized copying of this software, via any medium, is strictly prohibited.